-All registered and sealed batteries must be removed from the solar car and kept overnight in the teams impound boxes/containers that were inspected during Scrutineering and will be secured by FSGP Headquarters.
+All registered and sealed batteries must be secured in the impound configuration (Reg 8.10)that was inspected during Scrutineering and will be secured by the Inspectors.
 Batteries must be impounded by 8:00 pm each evening and will be released from impound at 7:00 am the following morning.